The California Odyssey

 Story Director, OptomystiK

-His family lived in the heart of the city, where Louis commuted during the school year to Torrejon Air Force Base for high school.
-By his senior year, his family had moved back to California where Louis graduated from Cordova High and began college at Sacramento State as a Political Science major.
+Living in the heart of the Spanish capital, Louis commuted to Torrejon Air Force Base each day to attend an American high school.
+By senior year, his family had relocated to California, where he graduated from Cordova High and entered Sacramento State as a Political Science major.

 OptomystiK